wangxiaosong96/MDAGCN/README.md

 ## Run the MDAGCN
-1. pip install -r MDAGCN_requirements.txt
+1. conda env create -f environment.yml

 ***notes: When a required library cannot be downloaded automatically, it is advisable to download and install it manually.